lablup/backend.ai/docs/install/install-from-package/install-manager.rst

     Public Key: >B-mF}N{WygT92d&=Kceix$7cWzg!dT])rIc39=S (stored at fixtures/manager.key)
     Secret Key: g.4&?*b&0#oRRC9?DMO[SUXikjKZ7nYj!bzFJN92 (stored at fixtures/manager.key_secret)

-You generated an RPC keypair for the manager.
+You have generated an RPC keypair for the manager.
 The public key is stored in ``fixtures/manager.key`` and the secret key is stored in ``fixtures/manager.key_secret``.

 Local configuration
 -------------------